 The goal of the CDE's tobacco-free school district certification process is to protect our children's health by encouraging all school districts and county offices of education (COEs) in California to adopt a model 100 percent tobacco-free policy.
 CDE staff works closely with the California Department of Public Health’s California Tobacco Control Program to promote smoke-free environments and tobacco-free lifestyles throughout the state, particularly among California youth.

 School districts are certified by the COE in which the district resides as meeting the requirements of California Health and Safety Code.
-COE's are certified by the CDE’s Coordinated School Health and Safety Office.
+COE's are certified by the CDE’s Tobacco-Use Prevention Education Office.